XiaoTaoWang/HiCPeaks/README.rst

 the URI "K562-MboI-parts.cool::40000".

-This tutorial only illustrates a very simple case, in fact the metadata file may contain list of resolutions (if you have data at different resolutions in the same cell line) and corresponding folder paths (both relative and absolute path are accepted, and if your data are NPZ format, this path should point to the NPZ file)::
+This tutorial only illustrates a very simple case, in fact the metadata file may contain list of resolutions (if you have data at different resolutions for the same cell line) and corresponding folder paths (both relative and absolute path are accepted, and if your data are NPZ format, this path should point to the NPZ file)::

     res:10000